kbreitton/Biebernet-Biebemotion-Box/README.md

 # Dependencies
 You need to install [wiringPi](http://wiringpi.com/download-and-install/) to control the LEDs, and you need to have SPI enabled from the options when running `sudo raspi-config`

-[eSpeak](http://espeak.sourceforge.net/) is used for text-to-speech, which you can install by running `sudo apt-get install espeak`
+[eSpeak](http://espeak.sourceforge.net/) and [Google Text-to-Speech](https://pypi.python.org/pypi/gTTS/1.0.2) are used for text-to-speech (you can switch between them), and can be you installed by running `sudo apt-get install espeak` and `sudo pip install gTTS` respectively

 Make sure you have all your audio dependencies installed for text-to-speech to work by following this [guide](https://www.google.com/search?client=ubuntu&channel=fs&q=raspberry+pi+text+to+speech&ie=utf-8&oe=utf-8)